princemuel/princemuel/src/content/posts/2024/02/how-to-add-an-estimated-reading-time.md

 Step (2) Make sure to refactor every file which uses `getSortedPosts` function.
 You can simply add `await` keyword in front of `getSortedPosts` function.

-Files that use `getSortedPosts` function are as follows
+Files that use `getSortedPosts` function are as follow

 - src/pages/index.astro
 - src/pages/posts/index.astro